We’re bringing

 Leading the Way

 Drawdown Georgia is the first state-centered effort to crowdsolve for climate change, with 20 high-impact solutions that are tailored to Georgia’s unique natural, economic and social resources.
-These solutions can help us take multiple megatons of carbon out of the atmosphere.
+These solutions can help us keep multiple megatons of carbon out of the atmosphere.

 Drawdown Georgia Solutions

-Project Drawdown’s theory of change is based on scaling the best solutions we have today.
+The Drawdown theory of change is based on scaling the best solutions we have today.
 Each Drawdown Georgia solution has a strong track record and is market ready.
 Scaling the solution to the level we need to reach by 2030 is both achievable and cost competitive.

 Electricity